WodenSec/graphcat-ng/README.md

 Generate graphs and charts from Hashcat potfiles and NTDS dumps.

-* PDF report with password cracking statistics
+* HTML report with password cracking statistics
-* 📊 Automatic PNG charts stored alongside the report
+* Automatic PNG charts stored alongside the report
 * English and French support

 ## Table of Contents